 - establish the general policies that will govern the organization, administration and operation of the advisory council.

-This means that our task is to provide advice on issues affecting the women in the province.
-These can be referred to us by the Minister Responsible for the Status of Women, or they can be brought forward by the Council.
-Through our many community partnerships, we raise awareness of issues of concern to women.
+This means our task is to provide advice on issues affecting the women in the province.
+These can be referred to us by the Minister Responsible for the Status of Women, or they can be brought forward by the Council members.
+Through our many community partnerships, we raise awareness on issues of concern to women.
 We are not a front-line service provider however we are fortunate to have a multitude of organizations in the province doing this valuable work.
-Instead, we try to make the voice of women and equality heard by the government and by the public.
-The Advisory Council staff work closely with the Women’s Policy Office, a branch of Executive Council, women’s groups, community and other equality-seeking organizations which share an agenda to advance women’s equality.
+Instead, we try to make the voice of women and equality heard to government and the public.
+The Advisory Council staff work closely with the Office for the Status of Women, a branch of Executive Council, women’s groups, community and other equality-seeking organizations which share an agenda to advance women’s equality.

 Our current focus areas, which are specified in our Business Plan 2017-2020 , are related to the economic and social security of women.
 Poverty and economic instability are systemic barriers for many women throughout our province and efforts to address these issues are key components in advancing the status of women.
 Social security is the cornerstone to living in positive and safe communities.
 Justice services, housing, safety, leadership at all levels, healthy relationships, youth development, social media, healthcare, cultural and environmental sustainability are all critical social security elements that help reduce violence and contribute to women’s equality.